-The City and our community partners have many resources to support older adults and people with disabilities meet essential needs while sheltering in place.
+The City and our community partners have many resources to support older adults and people with disabilities meet essential needs.
 These include home care, transportation, social connection, and many other supports.

 Get help with vaccines

 The City has set up a call center to help people who are 65 and older and those with disabilities who are unable to easily access the internet or schedule an appointment through their provider.
 Call 628-652-2700 to learn about vaccine options and get help in booking an appointment.

 Getting vaccinated if you’re homebound